 You know that when there is a lot left to do, you intend to study, but you don’t.
 A few days before the exam, you study all day.
 You will probably do it because of the fear of immediate consequences.
 The risk of failure is more real and defeats the laziness of studying.

-The more challenging and more discomfort you link to not moving the more likely to manage diet without anxiety
+The more challenging and more discomfort you link to not moving, the more effective it will be.

 Now, like any need, when it is covered, it generates pleasure.
 Before I gave you as an example, thirst and hunger, drinking and eating generate satisfaction as a reward.